A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Introduction

-There is evidence from behavioral economy that energy consumption reductions can be motivated by providing a financial reward and/or information on social norms or comparison to customers, see e.g. see Alcott and Todd~\cite{Hunt2014} or Dolan and Metcafe~\cite{Dolan2015}.
-Especially, in \cite{Dolan2015}, the authors find that social norms reduce consumption by around 6\% (0.2 standard deviations).
+There is evidence from behavioral economics that energy consumption reductions can be motivated by providing a financial reward and/or information on social norms or comparison to customers, see e.g. see~\cite{Hunt2014} or~\cite{Dolan2015}.
+Especially, in~\cite{Dolan2015}, the authors find that social norms reduce consumption by around 6\% (0.2 standard deviations).
 Secondly, they obtain that large financial rewards for targeted consumption reductions work very well in reducing consumption, with a 8\% reduction (0.35 standard deviations) in energy consumption.
-For recent years, electricity providers are aware of this lever to make energy savings, and contracts offering bonus/rewards in compensation of reduction efforts appear, see e.g. the offers of ``SimplyEnergy"\footnote{\url{https://www.simplyenergy.com.au/residential/energy-efficiency/reduce-and-reward}}, ``Plüm énergie"\footnote{\url{https://plum.fr/cagnotte/}} or ``OhmConnect"\footnote{\url{https://www.ohmconnect.com/}}.
-The interest of this kind of solutions is reinforced in the current situation of gas and power shortage where many countries intend to diminish their global energy consumption\footnote{\url{https://www.politico.eu/article/eu-countries-save-energy-winter/}} .
+For recent years, electricity providers are aware of this lever to make energy savings, and contracts offering bonus/rewards in compensation of reduction efforts appear, see e.g. the offers of ``SimplyEnergy"\footnote{\url{https://www.simplyenergy.com.au/residential/energy-efficiency/reduce-and-reward}}, ``Octopus Energie"\footnote{\url{https://www.octopusenergy.fr/aide-faq/parrainage-cagnotte/fonctionnement-cagnotte-octopus}} or ``OhmConnect"\footnote{\url{https://www.ohmconnect.com/}}.
+The interest of this kind of solutions has been reinforced during the 2022 energy crisis where many countries intend to diminish their global energy consumption\footnote{\url{https://www.politico.eu/article/eu-countries-save-energy-winter/}} because of gas and power shortage.